 Remember that a database can be protected by copyright (database structure) and/or SGDR (substantial investment in obtaining verifying and presenting data), without prejudice to any copyright or other rights in the underlying material.

 Applying a CC0 to a database means that if any rights exist they are waived, if they don’t exist CC0 does not create any obligation.
-If waiver is not possible then CC0 operates as a waiver or as a licence to the same effect within the limits of applicable law.
+If waiver is not possible then CC0 operates as a waiver or as a license to the same effect within the limits of applicable law.

 4.1.1.
 The advantages of making data available without restrictions include: